darshan-d022/IndianTang/README.md

 This data is then fed to a neural network consisting of 5 layers.
 The model is saved.
 I have written various functions to call the zomato API.
-The file bot.py loads the model and gives response to users query.
+The file bot.py loads the model and gives response to the user's queries.